-The Board of Trustees is composed of nine Trustees and two observers.
+The Board of Trustees is composed of ten Trustees and two Observers.
 There is currently one Trustee vacancy.
-Four Trustees have been appointed by the unions who signed the NBPSPP's Memorandum of Understanding, and five were appointed by the provincial government (including one who is a retiree).
-Of the four appointed by unions, one is appointed by the New Brunswick Nurses Union, one by the New Brunswick Union of Public and Private Employees (NBU), one by the International Brotherhood of Electrical Workers local 37, and one by the Canadian Union of Public Employees (CUPE) locals.
+Four Trustees have been appointed by the unions who signed the NBPSPP's Memorandum of Understanding, and five Trustees have been appointed by the provincial government (including the required minimum of one retiree).
+Of the four appointed by the unions, one is appointed by the New Brunswick Nurses Union, one by the New Brunswick Union of Public and Private Employees (NBU), one by the International Brotherhood of Electrical Workers local 37, and one by the Canadian Union of Public Employees (CUPE) locals.

-One of the observers was appointed by the CUPE locals, while the other was appointed by the NBU.
-The observers are able to attend the meetings, but do not have voting powers.
+One of the Observers was appointed by the CUPE locals, while the other was appointed by the NBU.
+The Observers are able to attend the meetings, but do not have voting powers.